Who We Are

 Sarina Mohan serves as the executive director of the New Orleans Citizen Diplomacy council.
 Sarina comes to NOCDC with nearly two decades of non-profit and cultural management experience including eleven years in program management, education, and fund development at the Preservation Resource Center of New Orleans.
 Sarina has worked in the fields of architecture and heritage preservation, cultural tourism, and museum and art education across the country in Miami, New York City, and Portland, OR and earned her bachelor’s degree from Tulane University and her Master of City and Regional Planning degree from Rutgers University.
 An avid traveler and proud child of an Indian immigrant and Irish New Yorker, Sarina has a lifelong passion for cultural exchange and relishes every opportunity to explore, make new friends, and taste and cook local delicacies.

-Kelley Ponder serves as the Program Manager for the New Orleans Citizen Diploma Council.
+Kelley Ponder serves as the Strategic Partnerships and International Exchange Manager for the New Orleans Citizen Diploma Council.
 Originally from Fairhope, Alabama, she has lived in New Orleans since 1996.
 She earned her Ph.D. in International Development from Tulane University Law School and holds a Masters of Public Health from the Tulane School of Public Health and Tropical Medicine.
 She has worked as a consultant to the United Nations, an Adjunct Lecturer in the International Development Studies Program at Tulane University, as well as a Senior Program Manager for HIV/AIDS projects throughout West and Central Africa.
 She also served as a Peace Corps Volunteer in Benin, West Africa (1993-1996).

 A native of Russia, Svetlana has proudly called New Orleans her home since 2006.
 She graduated Cum Laude from the University of New Orleans in 2014 with a degree in International Studies with a concentration in Diplomacy and International Organizations and a minor in Spanish.
 She is multilingual in Russian, English and Spanish.
 Svetlana also studied in Russia and has completed four years of courses in Translation and Translation Studies in English and German.
 In 2019 Svetlana volunteered with the English Opens Doors Program of the Ministry of Education of Chile and the United Nations Development Programme-Chile where she was assigned to Escuela Adelaida La Fetra, a public primary school in Huechuraba, a socially vulnerable inner-city sector of the Metropolitan Region of Chile.
 During her time collaborating with the English Opens Doors Program, Svetlana worked to develop the listening and speaking abilities (in the English language) of approximately 275 underserved public-school students, who generally have little to no contact with the spoken English language outside of their time with volunteers.
 Additionally, she was responsible for aiding her Chilean head teacher in pedagogical planning, organizing extra-curricular English related activities in her community, and participating in multiple initiatives and activities of the English Opens Doors Program, all of which seek to enrich and enhance the English language learning process at the local level.
 Outside of the NOCDC, Svetlana is a traveler and a dreamer – her ultimate dream is to travel to every country on the world map.